Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Sound & Music Functions.md

 - `sound` - The given sound to play within the game; starts within the `sounds` folder directory.
 - `volume` - An optional parameter, the specified amount of volume to play at; Goes from `0` to `1`; Default value: `1`.
-- `tag` - An optional parameter, the unique tag name for the sound to inherit for the sound to be controlled and what not.
+- `tag` - An optional parameter, the given unique tag name for the sound to inherit for the sound to be controlled and what not.

 Example:
 > Plays a sound from within the `assets` folder directory.